bradyhouse/house/fiddles/aws/whitepapers/whitepapers-waf-reliability.md

 ## Exam Tips

-* Know the 3 areas of reliability and the questions associated with each
+Know the 3 areas of reliability and the questions associated with each.

 ### Review Questions